 Old Florida is never too far away in Northwest Florida.
 The blend of old and new defines the vibe in these towns.
 Prewar historic homes are now converted into businesses, unique shops, and vintage interests.
 Apalachicola is a quaint coastal town where hipmeets-Old-Florida.
 There is such a mixture to discover.
 Tour museums, walk along the river, shop in unique shops, or dine on fresh seafood.
 Blountstown take a step back in time and tour the historic Pioneer Settlement, or hike the trail at Sam Atkins park, or view the train on display.
 Bristol hidden lakes surround this small lumber town.
-Surprising rolling hills make this a hiker and biker paradise.
-Bonifay known for its annual event rodeo in the fall and historic one-room log cabin, Keith Cabin.
+Surprising rolling hills make this a hiker and Bonifay known for its annual event rodeo in the fall and historic one-room log cabin, Keith Cabin.
 Carrabelle is a small charming fishing village on the Carrabelle River.
-The world's smallest police station is located in the old telephone booth.
+The world's smallest police station is located in an old telephone booth. biker paradise.

 Chipley is home to the state's longest waterfall.
 Two unique attractions call home here- a wolf preserve and an alligator farm.
 Defuniak Springs once known as home to The Education Resort of the South and the Chautauqua Movement.
 The oldest library in Florida is here.
 Marianna is home to Florida Caverns State Park.
-Spring-fed Merritt's Mill Pond is known for boating and cave diving.
+Spring-fed Merritt's Mill Pond is known for clear waters and cave diving.
 Quincy is home to antebellum wonders such as historic homes and the rich planting fields of the Red Hills.
-Downtown Panama City and Historic St. Andrews' are pedestrian and pet friendly neighborhoods filled with southern charm.
-St. Andrews Bay is also sailors delight.
-St George Island this barrier reef is a strip with shores full of one-of-a-kind shells, few people, and stunning sunsets.
-South Walton Beaches- 30A neighborhoods attract visitors with it unique architecture styles and upscale shopping and dining.
+Tobacco barns are spotted along the back roads.